^

 Auscultation

-• a decrease in its intensity;
+• reducing its intensity;

-Electrocardiography with aortic stenosis
+Electrocardiography in aortic stenosis

 Echocardiography

-Recommended for patients with aortic stenosis for the following purposes (class I).
+Recommended for patients with aortic stenosis for the following purposes (Class I).

 • Diagnosis and assessment of the severity of aortic stenosis (level of evidence B).